NJ Contractor Registration No. 13VH04670800 - Joseph Routis, General Manager

 Hydraulic Fracturing of natural gas or fracking for short is going to help revolutionize America's second industrial dominance.
 It will bring worldwide investments to America in order to take advantage of the plentiful and low price of energy (natural gas) as feedstock.
 This in turn will bring back jobs as America becomes a manufacturing base for other nations.

 Your help in making America quickly realize this second industrial dominance can be done this way: just by converting from oil to gas heat, and by weatherizing your homes and businesses.
 If foreign investments are planning to make their way to America to take advantage of the low cost of natural gas, so should you.
 Your conversion from oil to gas and Weatherization can dramatically help change our economic landscape.
+And we do residential and commercial oil to gas conversion in NJ.

 America cannot compete with low wage countries.
 You have seen American manufacturing deteriorate to almost a point of no return.
 But there is a way to turn the tide, all you have to do is convert from oil to gas heat and weatherize.
 The reason for this is simple, no human labor, no matter how cheap it is, will be able to compete economically with machines that run on low cost energy.